tldr-pages/tldr/pages/common/nmap.md

 > Network exploration tool and security / port scanner.
 > Some features only activate when Nmap is run with privileges.

-- Try to determine whether the specified hosts are up and what are their names.
+- Try to determine whether the specified hosts are up and what are their names:

 `nmap -sn {{ip_or_hostname}} {{optional_another_address}}`

-- Like above, but also run a default 1000-port TCP scan if host seems up.
+- Like above, but also run a default 1000-port TCP scan if host seems up:

 `nmap {{ip_or_hostname}} {{optional_another_address}}`

-- Also enable service detection, OS fingerprinting and traceroute.
+- Also enable service detection, OS fingerprinting and traceroute:

 `nmap -A {{address_or_addresses}}`